 What About Federal Estate Taxes?

 While the state doesn’t impose taxes, federal estate tax may still apply to very large estates.
-The federal estate tax exemption for 2026 allows estates worth several million dollars to pass tax-free to beneficiaries.
+The federal estate tax exemption for 2026 is $15,000,000, allowing estates worth up to this amount to pass tax-free to beneficiaries.
 Most Georgia families fall well below this threshold and face no federal estate tax obligations.

 Are There Any Inheritance Tax Considerations for Georgia?

 Even without inheritance tax, beneficiaries should understand other tax implications.
-Inherited assets typically receive a “stepped-up basis.”
-That means their value for tax purposes adjusts to the current fair market value.
+Inherited assets typically receive a “stepped-up basis,” meaning their value for tax purposes adjusts to the current fair market value.
 This can reduce capital gains taxes if the beneficiary later sells the inherited property.

-For those receiving an inheritance, consulting with tax professionals helps ensure proper handling of any federal tax obligations.
-Also optimal management of inherited assets.
+For those receiving an inheritance, consulting with tax professionals helps ensure proper handling of any federal tax obligations and optimal management of inherited assets.

-Georgia’s approach to inheritance taxation reflects a family-friendly policy.
-It allows wealth to transfer between generations without additional state tax burdens.
-This creates opportunities for families.
-To build and preserve wealth across multiple generations while maintaining their ties to Georgia.
+Georgia’s approach to inheritance taxation reflects a family-friendly policy that allows wealth to transfer between generations without additional state tax burdens.
+This creates opportunities for families to build and preserve wealth across multiple generations while maintaining their ties to Georgia.
+Many families also use living trusts to streamline the inheritance process, avoiding the time and costs of probate court while maintaining privacy for their beneficiaries.

-(Learn More: Read about revocable trusts in Georgia versus Nevada.)
+(Learn More: Read about revocable trusts in Georgia versus Nevada and the cost of probate in Georgia.)